Elton Hall: Proby

 Shortly after 1617 Elton was purchased by Sir Peter Proby, a former Lord Mayor of London, from the Sapcote family.
-The house was rebuilt between 1662 and 1689 by his grandson Sir Thomas Proby, 1st Baronet, incorporating the chapel and gatehouse of a previous 15th century building.
+The house was rebuilt between 1662 and 1689 by his grandson Sir Thomas Proby, 1st Baronet, incorporating the chapel and gatehouse of a previous 15th-century building.
 A new wing was also added to the west.
 He was succeeded by his younger brother John Proby (died 1710) who added a further extension.
 The estate descended via John's cousin to John Joshua Proby, 1st Earl of Carysfort, who carried out extensive modifications in the Gothic style between 1780 and 1815, of which part still remains.

 In about 1855 it descended to Granville Leveson Proby, 3rd Earl of Carysfort, who employed the architect Henry Ashton to remodel the house, rebuilding the north-west cross wing and refacing other wings in stone.
 In 1860 the chapel range was extended and a bay between the chapel and the house rebuilt.
 Granville Leveson Proby, 4th Earl of Carysfort added a tower to the chapel block and a billiards room and kitchens to north-east.
 William Proby, 5th Earl of Carysfort demolished an 18th-century tower and built two octagonal turrets.
 Various other changes have taken place since.

-On the 5th Earl's death in 1909 the estate passed, via his sister Lady Elizabeth Hamilton, to her son Colonel Douglas Hamilton who adopted the surname of Proby and laid out new gardens which were further developed by Meredyth Proby from 1980.
+On the 5th Earl's death in 1909 the estate passed, via his sister Lady Elizabeth Hamilton, to her son, Colonel Douglas Hamilton, who adopted the surname of Proby and laid out new gardens, which were further developed by Meredyth Proby (wife of Sir William Henry Proby, 3rd Baronet) from 1980.
 The property still remains in the private ownership of the Proby family (Proby baronets since 1952).